Alkxs/TailwindCSS/README.md

 # Tailwind
-This repo contains all the notes, exercises and project made with tailwind and will be constantly updated.
+This repo contains all the notes, exercises and projects made with tailwind and will be constantly updated.